paysonwallach/machine-learning/README.md

-# machine-learning
+# matrix-network
-A collection of machine-learning-related projects and ideas.
+A simple ground-up matrix-based neural network in Python.